What is an emergency tax code?

 The emergency tax code will be written on your payslip – you can generally find it near your national insurance number.

-The rates you pay on an emergency tax code are often much higher than your normal tax bill, so the amount you were expecting to be paid may be quite different to what you receive.
+The rates you pay on an emergency tax code are often much higher than your normal tax bill, so the amount you were expecting to be paid may be quite different from what you receive.

 Generally, HMRC will adjust your payments as it gathers information about your income.
 But you may end up paying more tax than you need to, so it's worth checking to make sure your record is correct.

 Why does my tax code end in M1 or W1?